johnseto/SolisAgileManager/README.md

 This avoids the API throttling in most cases.
 Also, Solcast recommend not doing it on the hour (because otherwise everyone hits their API on the hour....) so the app actually makes the request at the somewhat arbitrary times of 02:13, 06:13 and 12:13.

-#### Solcast Damping Factor

-Solcast can often over-estimate the forecast for the PV yield, because it may under-estimate the cloud impact, or may not take into account panel shading, and string efficiency.
-Therefore, the config settings have a field for Solcast Damping Factor.
-So for example, if your Solcast forecast is generally 2x your _actual_ PV yield, then set the damping factor to 50%.

-In future, the application will look at historic PV yields from the inverter, and compare this to the Solcast forecast, and then auto-adjust to match reality.

 #### Using the Solcast Data